 Do I even have to say it?

-@RedPocketMobile DM’ed me on twitter to ask for more information.
+I posted about it on twitter and @RedPocketMobile DM’ed me to ask for more information.
 I had minimal confidence it would make a difference.
 But not only did they look into they actually fixed it.
 Then followed up to make sure it worked and contacted me to verify.
 Well done, @RedPocketMobile.

 The irony is that the EBB program is going away and will be replaced with ACP:

 National Lifeline Accountability Database (NLAD) enrollments into the Emergency Broadband Benefit (EBB Program) will cease on December 30, 2021 at 6 pm EST. The EBB Program will transition to the Affordable Connectivity Program (ACP) on December 31, 2021.

 … so this victory may last exactly 1 month.
 I’ll keep you updated.

 Monthly renewal failing again.
 Chat support unavailable: “Sorry!
 Looks like all our Red Pocket Live Chat Experts are tied up at the moment.”
 Won’t even put me in the queue.
 Emailed email@example.com per the brain-dead chatbot.

 Update: no action on email ticket in the morning, as expected.
 Got into chat with 17 in front of me.
 After about 35mins got a rep and pasted in my oft-used description of the problem.
 Chat crashed and I couldn’t get back in for some time and that session was dead.
 But to my pleasant surprise the rep got it done.

 Update: RP finally responded to the email ticket 5 days later: